SuzyWu2014/ansible-coprhd-deployment/README.md

 ## Prerequisites:
  - Remote CorpHD Host: OpenSuse 13.2
- - Make sure you are able to ssh into your coprHD host using root as username
+ - Make sure you are able to ssh into your coprHD host using username(root) and password

 ## Usage: